alecmaly/blog/_posts/2021/2021-12-8-Game-Hacking-Extract-Meshes-to-Make-a-Minimap-HUD.md

 ## Introduction

 I originally [posted this on GuidedHacking](https://guidedhacking.com/threads/how-to-extract-meshes-to-make-a-minimap-hud.15884/) and thought it would be nice to port the writeup to my blog.

-## Post
+For context, this article works with the Maze game by LiveOverflow - more info can be found [here](https://www.youtube.com/watch?v=BRfzYNBpIpg)

-### The Goal
+## The Goal

 I couldn't find much about texture/mesh ripping on the forum so I decided to throw together a post that may help some people or spark some ideas.
 This was done with a Unity game, I would hope this process would work for other game engines as well.